 Guadalupe River State Park visitors do not need fishing licenses to fish from shore.
 Plus, you can rent fishing equipment, like tackle boxes and poles.
 The trout are almost always biting.
 Even inexperienced anglers can walk away with a three or four-pound fish.
 Fly fishers often catch 20-inch fish that weigh six or eight pounds!
-Cold water tumbles into this stretch of the river from the nearby Canyon Creek dam, so trout can thrive here all year long.
-Plus, every November the river is stocked with over a thousand rainbow trout from the nearby A.E.
-Wood fish hatchery.
-When angling, be sure you account for the river’s current and use some kind of spinner bait.
+Cold water tumbles into this stretch of the river from the nearby Canyon Creek Dam, creating conditions where trout can thrive year-round.
+An added bonus?
+Every November, the river is stocked with over a thousand rainbow trout from the nearby A.E.
+Wood Fish Hatchery.
+When angling, be sure you account for the river’s current and use spinnerbait.

-The Bald Cypress Trail is a great spot for a half-mile nature hike right next to the river.
-These easy trails are more like unpaved sidewalks, which are ideal for people with young children or those with mobility impairments.
-The Bald Cypress trail is also one of the most accessible trails in the park, as it runs from one parking area to another in a relatively straight line.
-The Cedar Sage Trail is another easy half-mile route that connects with the Bald Cypress Trail, so many folks do them both at once.
-As the name implies, is much more forested than Bald Cypress.
+The Bald Cypress Trail is an excellent spot for a half-mile nature hike right next to the river.
+This easy trail is more like an unpaved sidewalk, which is ideal for people with young children or those with mobility impairments.
+The Bald Cypress Trail is also one of the most accessible trails in the park, as it runs from one parking area to another in a relatively straight line.
+The Cedar Sage Trail is another easy half-mile route that connects with the Bald Cypress Trail, so many folks hike them back to back.
+As the name implies, this trail is much more forested than just bald cypress trees.
 The trail also leads to the Discovery Center, which is a very popular park attraction.

 Swimming, Wading, and Tubing

-Most people come to Guadalupe River State Park for one of these three things.
+Most people come to Guadalupe River State Park for either swimming, wading, or tubing, and for water lovers, perhaps all three!
 The area near the parking lot is ideal for wading and swimming.
-Much of the river is rather shallow and all of it is quite tranquil.
+Much of the river is rather shallow, and all of it is quite tranquil.
 There are also two designated picnic areas near the shoreline.
 To the west and east, the river moves a little faster, which provides excellent conditions for tubing.
-Make sure sure you pack a swimsuit and sunscreen during your RV road trip to the Hill Country!
+Make sure you pack a swimsuit and sunscreen during your RV road trip to the Hill Country.